ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-overlay-network.md

 ## Workload cluster
 {: #vrw-overlay-network-workload}

-The workload cluster network design requires both the overlay network that is delivered with NSX-T and two or more VLANs to support the infrastructure layer functions.
+The workload cluster network design requires both the overlay network that is delivered with NSX and two or more VLANs to support the infrastructure layer functions.

 Traffic from the SaaS consumer is peered with the overlay network virtual edge.
 It is the virtual edge that the SaaS consumer uses as the secure tunnel end point to establish an encrypted VPN.